 \subsection{Datasets}

 Three datasets are used.
 Hetionet as a small open-source baseline graph and two projections of Biological Insights Knowledge Graph (BIKG) \citep{bikg2021}.
-BIKG is an internal biomedical KG actively used by \textit{organization name anonymised for peer review} for recommendations.
+BIKG is an internal biomedical KG actively used by AstraZeneca for drug discovery recommendations.
 The two projections are `BIKG Hetionet' and `BIKG Hetionet+'.
 The specific projections of BIKG are chosen as they represent the two separate structural types of biomedical KGs, which can be seen in Figure \ref{fig:descriptives}.
 Importantly, these specific datasets were chosen as they share the same core ontology as Hetionet (Figure \ref{fig:hetionet_schema}), which allows for a unique systematic analysis.

 \paragraph*{Hetionet} Hetionet \citep{himmelstein2017systematic} is an open-source dataset developed in 2017 as part of a study looking at drug repurposing using a KG.
 It is the most commonly used biomedical graph for benchmarking.
 Hetionet combines data from 29 public databases and contains over 47k entities of 11 types, including genes, compounds and diseases.
 These are linked by over 2.2M edges of 24 different relation types.
 The full ontology is shown in Figure \ref{fig:hetionet_schema}.